Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Lifetime}

 In general terms, the lifetime of a device/component is a measure of its durability and refers to the period of time over which the device/component is expected to remain functional and perform its intended tasks without requiring significant repairs or maintenance.
-When the device/component is a battery, we refer to battery lifetime (BL), which is influenced by many factors such as the chemistry and design of the battery, the conditions under which it is used and stored, the level of usage and discharge, and the charging and maintenance practices over time.
+When the device/component is a battery, we refer to BL, which is influenced by many factors such as the chemistry and design of the battery, the conditions under which it is used and stored, the level of usage and discharge, and the charging and maintenance practices over time.
 The BL may be given by the number of charging cycles the battery can endure before its capacity decreases significantly, or by the time the battery can hold a charge before it needs to be recharged.

-Finally, in sensor networks, there is also the so-called network lifetime, which refers to the time period a network functions as intended.
-This metric is obviously related to the lifetime of the network devices, but the relationship depends on the specific network's applications and performance requirements.
+Finally, there is also the so-called network lifetime, which refers to the time period a network functions as intended.
+This metric is obviously related to the lifetime of the devices, but the relationship depends on the specific network's applications and performance requirements.